The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Gljúfrabúi waterfall

-Visiting Gljúfrabúi is a different experience from visiting Seljalandsfoss as you walk behind Seljalandsfoss, but right into Gljúfrabúi.
-It is best to wear Wellington boots and maybe a raincoat if there is a lot of drizzle.
+Visiting Gljúfrabúi is a different experience from visiting Seljalandsfoss: you walk behind Seljalandsfoss, but you walk right into Gljúfrabúi.

-You can either wade through the gorge, which is easy - or climb up the rock which is in front of the waterfall.
+You can either wade through the gorge, which is easy, or climb up the rock, which is in front of the waterfall.
 I have never climbed up the rock, but if you do so, you can look down at Gljúfrabúi.

 Gljúfrabúi waterfall